jnguyen02/GoogleSearch/README.md

 # GoogleSearch
-I coded my own version of GoogleSearch, image search, and advance search using HTML and CSS
+I developed my own version of GoogleSearch, image search, and advance search using HTML and CSS